Fast randomized least-squares solvers can be just as accurate and stable as classical direct solvers: Numerical experiments

-As a second timing experiment, we test FOSSILS and \texttt{mldivide} on problems for the SuiteSparse Matrix Collection \cite{DH11}.
+As a second timing experiment, we test SPIR and \texttt{mldivide} on problems for the SuiteSparse Matrix Collection \cite{DH11}.
 We consider all rectangular problems in the collection with at least $m = 10^5$ rows and $n = 10^2$ columns, transposing wide matrices so that they are tall.
-We remove any matrices that are structurally rank-deficient and consider the first ten problems, sorted by $n$.
+We remove any matrices that are structurally rank-deficient and consider \rr{the ten problems meeting our criteria with the smallest values of $n$}.
 For each matrix, we generate $\vec{b}$ to have independent standard normal entries.
-Timings for \texttt{mldivide} and FOSSILS are shown in \cref{tab:sparse}.
+We use a smaller embedding dimension of $d = 3n$ for SPIR.
+Timings for \texttt{mldivide} and SPIR are shown in \cref{tab:sparse}.
 As these results show, the runtime of \texttt{mldivide} depends sensitively on the sparsity pattern.
-Problems 5--9 possess a low fill-in \QR factorization and \texttt{mldivide} is 20$\times$ to a 1000$\times$ faster than FOSSILS.
-However, \textbf{FOSSILS is 2.5$\times$ to 39$\times$ faster than \texttt{mldivide} on problems 1--4 and 10, which lack a benevolent sparsity pattern}.
+Problems 5--9 possess a low fill-in \QR factorization and \texttt{mldivide} is 20$\times$ to a 1000$\times$ faster than SPIR.
+However, \textbf{SPIR is 2.1$\times$ to 6$\times$ faster than \texttt{mldivide} on problems 1--4 and 10, which lack a benevolent sparsity pattern}.
 We note that the stability of randomized iterative methods for sparse matrices is poorly understood; for matrices with few nonzero entries, sketch-and-precondition has been observed to be stable even with the zero initialization.